-We found a hidden gem tonight.
-The Alpine Living Nativity in Alpine runs for one weekend at the beginning of December, and it is amazing.
-This event is free, and complimentary hot chocolate is provided.
 The event was started by a family in honor of their mother who passed of cancer.
-The family was so grateful to the Huntsman Institute for the care they provided, that they started the Living Nativity and ask for donations to fund cancer research.
-We had no problem leaving a generous donation after we partook of the festivities.
+The family was so grateful to the Huntsman Institute for the care they provided, that they started the Living Nativity and asked for donations to fund cancer research.
+We had no problem leaving a generous donation that first year after we partook of the festivities.
 Now tickets are required because this event has grown so popular.

-As you leave downtown Jerusalem and near the stable, a small brass band gently plays hymns.
-Then you walk through the door and see him.
-Tears sprung up in our eyes.
+Once you enter the stable, you will see the Living Nativity.
+Tears sprang up in our eyes.
 A hush fell over the children.
 Our 2 year old was all eyes and stood and stared.
 Joseph stood near Mary, who was holding the Christ-child.
 He couldn’t have been more than 4 months old.
 He quietly looked at each passerby.
 It was truly beautiful and inspiring.
-In a way, the cacophony of Jerusalem outside the quiet stable really set the tone for the event.
-We will do this again every year because of the Spirit we felt at that moment.
+In a way, the cacophony of Bethlehem outside the quiet stable really set the tone for the event.
+We do this every year because of the Spirit we feel every time we walk into the stable.